Disclosure: This article may contain affiliate links. If you decide to make a purchase, I may make a small commission at no extra cost to you.

-Consuming raw garlic with your meals may be able to help reduce that inflammation and help stop a sore throat, but simply adding the ingredient to food might not be the most effective way to use garlic.
+Consuming raw garlic with your meals may be able to help reduce inflammation and help a sore throat, but there are better ways to use it to make it even more effective.
+In this article, I’ll show you four ways you can use the ingredient.

 Best ways to use garlic for a sore throat

 This process can take several minutes, but because allicin is so unstable, you need to consume the garlic in a short period of time while it retains its potency.
-Of course, there are stabilized garlic supplements available which contain allisure, but you really want the garlic to have direct contact with the bacteria or viruses rather than simply taking a pill.
+Of course, there are stabilized garlic supplements available that contain allisure (proven effective in preventing colds), but you also want the garlic to have direct contact with the bacteria or viruses.

-Garlic can cause chemical burns, so it’s important that you avoid this because they can be quite painful.
-I’ve heard terrible stories about how some people used garlic on their skin and ended up with a serious burn.
+Garlic can also cause chemical burns, so it’s important that you avoid this from happening.
+I’ve heard terrible stories from people who used garlic on their skin and ended up with a serious burn.

 1. Garlic and Manuka Honey Mix